nannoda/exchange-rate-bot/README.md

       - EQUAL_PROMPT_TEMPLATE=${EQUAL_PROMPT_TEMPLATE} # The template for the message to send when the exchange rate stays the same.
       - EXCHANGE_RATE_CHANGE_THRESHOLD=${EXCHANGE_RATE_CHANGE_THRESHOLD} # The threshold for the exchange rate change.
 If the change is greater than this value, the bot will send a message.
 By default it is 0.001.
       - RUST_LOG=exchange_rate_bot=info # The log level for the bot.
+      - EXCHANGE_RATE_API_URL=${EXCHANGE_RATE_API_URL} # The exchange rate API.
+Default to https://api.frankfurter.dev/v1.
+You can learn how to self host an API here: https://github.com/lineofflight/frankfurter
 ```